 Consider this, I had a 3 hour birthday party for my mother in 2008.
 There were more than 100 people there.
 As soon as we left the party I asked my mom - how did you like your birthday party?
 Her response?
 What birthday party.

 Thanks goodness by then I had learned how accept responses like this one.
 If not, it would have ripped my heart right out of my chest.
 Don't get me wrong, her response saddened me, but I got over it.
 We had the party and it was great.
 Mom had a great time and that is what counted.
 Live in the moment!

 I bring this up for a simple reason.
 After we introduced Harvey into the mix my mother repeatedly asked for Harvey.
 Morning, noon, and night.
 She didn't forget him - in fact she remembered him.
 I got use to these words and they made my heart soar.

 In 2008 she couldn't remember a 3 hour birthday party a few minutes after it ended.
 In 2012, she was still asking for her new best friend - Harvey.
 I did get a little jealous of Harvey at first.
 But then, I started thinking this is the best caregiver tool that was ever invented.
 He was my best friend too!
 Might seem odd having a toy parrot as a best friend.
 Not in Alzheimer's World!

 As part of our morning routine I decided to do exactly what my mother had always done.
 No invention here - bunkhouse logic.
 Also known as - Keep it simple Stupid.

 Before I sat my mother down the kitchen table, I would get her to press the button on the coffee maker.
 That is exactly what she did every day before Alzheimer's set in.

 By then I had the newspaper set up and ready to go.
 Why?
-That is what my mother did every day.
+That is what my mother did every morning.
 Drink coffee, read the newspaper, read the comics, and start working on the crossword puzzle.

 I would ask my mother to read to me from the Front page.
 This was important and a very good decision.